WuChao-2024/rdk_en_wuc_check_fork/docs/clang_development/cdev_multimedia_api_ultra/sys_api.md

 **[Description]**

-This function unbinds the two modules.This interface completes the unbinding of two already bound modules.
+This interface completes the unbinding of two already bound modules.
 The unbinding process needs to be completed before the module exits.

 **【Parameters】**